mishraprajwal/myproject-rev/README.md

 # myproject-rev

-This is my assignment4.
+This is my assignment5.

-Learnt how to use faker, commandline, generate test data and exception handling.
+Learnt how to use commands, plugins, adding multiprocessing features and updating test cases.